mvolkmann/blog/src/smalltalk/30-development-environment.md

 Select "all inst vars" to see a list of arguments and local variables in the bottom row, third pane.
 Select a variable name to see its value in the bottom row, fourth pane.
+If the variable has a non-primitive value, select it and press cmd-i to inspect it.

 To set breakpoints in methods, add `self halt` message sends in selected locations in their code.